Antetokounmpo, Middleton lead Bucks past Kings 128-115

 Kings: F Harrison Barnes (strained left foot) — Sacramento’s second-leading scorer — missed his third consecutive game. … F Richaun Holmes (sore right knee) returned after missing three games. … F Glenn Robinson III, unavailable Saturday night with a sore right knee, was away from the team Sunday for personal reasons.

-Bucks: G Jrue Holiday missed an eighth consecutive game due to the league’s health and safety protocols.
+Bucks: G Jrue Holiday missed an eighth consecutive game due to the league’s health and safety protocols but was on the bench.
 Reserve guard Jaylen Adams was unavailable for the same reason for the second straight game. … Milwaukee activated rookie second-round draft pick Sam Merrill, who was recalled from the NBA G League’s Memphis Hustle.

 UP NEXT